Meet our staff and leadership team

 Pence married his high school sweetheart and has a beautiful daughter.
 His hobbies include backpacking, camping, fishing and spending time with family.
 He also enjoys vehicle restorations and lending a helping hand to whomever stands in need.
 His personal philosophy statement is, “Study the behaviors of others to broaden your own awareness and compassion towards humanity.”

-TYLER SHANK: WEEKNIGHT MANAGER
+TYLER SHANK: SUPPORT STAFF

 Tyler was born and raised in Delta, Utah.
 He graduated Delta High in 2004, joined the Army in January of 2006 and trained to be a combat medic.
 Tyler deployed to Iraq October 2006 – January 2008 and received an Honorable Discharge from the Army in February 2013.